 On this page

-The service could help improve your quality of life by:
+The service can help improve your quality of life by:

-- providing personalised support that is tailored to your circumstances
+- providing personalised support that responds to your situation and needs

-- reducing the sense of fear, anxiety and/or depression that you might be feeling
+- reducing the fear, anxiety and/or depression that you might be feeling

 - improving how you cope emotionally with living with cancer or after cancer

-- helping you feel empowered to manage your own emotions
+- helping you feel able to manage your own emotions

 - increasing your confidence and motivation.